-The Board believes in providing opportunities for students to participate in extracurricular activities that can help enrich the student's educational experience.
-At the same time, the Board believes that a student's participation in extracurricular activities cannot come at the expense of his/her classroom academic achievement.
-Interruptions of instructional time in the classroom are to be minimal and absences from class to participate in extracurricular activities shall not exceed one per week per extracurricular activity (tournaments excepted)2.
-Additionally, a student's participation in, and the District's operation of, extracurricular activities shall be subject to the following policy.
-All students are eligible for extracurricular activities unless specifically denied eligibility on the basis of criteria outlined in this policy.
+The Board believes in providing opportunities for students to participate in co-curricular activities that can help enrich the student's educational experience.
+At the same time, the Board believes that a student's participation in co-curricular activities cannot come at the expense of his/her classroom academic achievement.
+Interruptions of instructional time in the classroom are to be minimal and absences from class to participate in co-curricular activities shall not exceed one per week per co-curricular activity (tournaments excluded).
+Additionally, a student's participation in, and the District's operation of, co-curricular activities shall be subject to the following policy.
+All students are eligible for co-curricular activities unless specifically denied eligibility on the basis of criteria outlined in this policy.

-Any student who refuses to sit for a Statewide assessment or attempts to boycott a Statewide assessment by failing to put forth a good faith effort on the assessment as determined by the assessment administrator/proctor, or whose parents do not send their student to school on the dates the assessments are administered or scheduled as make-up days shall not be permitted to participate in any non-curriculum related extracurricular activity.
-The student shall remain ineligible to participate until the student takes the same or a following statewide assessment, as applicable.
-The superintendent or designee may waive this paragraph's provisions when the student's failure was due to exceptional or extraordinary circumstances.
+Any student who refuses to sit for a State assessment or attempts to boycott a State assessment by failing to put forth a good faith effort on the assessment as determined by the assessment administrator/proctor, or whose parents do not send their student to school on the dates the assessments are administered or scheduled as make-up days shall not be permitted to participate in any non-curriculum related co-curricular activity.
+The student shall remain ineligible to participate until the student takes the same or a following state mandated assessment, as applicable, or completes the required remediation for the assessment the student failed to put forth a good faith effort on.
+The superintendent or designee may wave this paragraph's provisions when the student's failure was due to exceptional or extraordinary circumstances.
 Students falling under the provisions of this paragraph shall be permitted to attend curriculum related field trips occurring during the school day.